bobbae/gcp/challenges/longest-compound/README.md

 * First read the `Basic rules for challenges` first.
 It should be in a `README.md` one directory up from here.

-* Summary: Fill out JSON data structure containing system information and store it as a file with metadata on minio object storage
 * Summary: Write a program that reads a file containing a sorted list of words (one word per line, no spaces, all lower case), then identifies the longest word in the file that can be constructed by concatenating copies of shorter words also found in the file.